AustinHLee2/FakeButton/README.md

 * Hardcoded the namespace into the namespace EditText when creating a new user
 * Also hardcoded the namespace in the MainActivity namespace EditText
+* Used Retrofit for the GET and POST requests

 List of Users             |  Creating a New User